tillfurger/stock_vs_gdp/README.md

     └── requirements.txt   <- Requirements necessary for this project

-Description of steps (necessary?/ how?)
+Description of Steps
 ------------

 - Preparation of  a folder structure, using the cookiecutter Data Science template

-Import of data, both raw and processed
+- Import of data, both raw and processed

-Generation of tables which can be directly imported to latex
+- Generation of tables which can be directly imported to latex

-Connect Overleaf to Github
+- Connect Overleaf to Github

-Use Plotly to create interactive graphs in order to do robustness checks
+- Use Plotly to create interactive graphs in order to do robustness checks

-Analysis and interpretation of findings
+- Analysis and interpretation of findings

-Provision of context (international markets)
+- Provision of context (international markets)

 Data
 ------------